 “Well, good to have you back safe, and good luck with that slice,” his playing partner said clapping him on the arm before walking back toward the women.

-Isham thought about it for a second, then realized that without meaning to he had been saying things like, “That f’g son of a bitch.
+Isham thought about it for a second, then realized what they were discussing.
+Without meaning to he had been saying things like, “That f’g son of a bitch.
 Why didn’t that putt go in?”
 He simply wasn’t conscious of what he was saying.
 None of it in anger, but rather as statement of fact.

 When I returned to St. Louis I was a different person, utterly profane.
 The harder you live the more profane you become.
 “Gee whiz” doesn’t work anymore, and it came through in my general conversation.
 I wouldn’t yell or anything.
 But I would be at a friend’s house, and they’d just begin looking at me strangely.